TonilK/TD_099_CitpCaex/README.md

 # CITP CAEX component.
-beta v.0.3TD build: 64-bit 2018.27840
+Beta v.0.3.
+TD build: 64-bit 2018.27840.
 Capture ver 24.1.22 Demo

-## Описание.
-Компонента предназначена для передачи данных по протоколу CITP CAEX в программувизуализатор Capture.
-При этом используется два канала для общения - UDP и TCP.
-Udp используется для установки связи и стрима данных, а TCP используется для настройкипараметров CAEX.
-## Общий принцип работы.
+## Description:
-1. Открывается multicast udp соединение и ожидается прием CITP сообщений от Capture, где будет указано на каком порту Capture ожидает TCP соединение
-2. Если получено соответствующее сообщение, то открывается TCP соединение иначинается настройка CAEX.
-3. Настройка CAEX заключается в том, что компонента сообщает Capture ID сессии -это параметр source code, в дальнейшем он понадобится, чтобы стримить данныелазера через UDP соединение, видимо с помощью него Capture согласовываетданные из этих двух каналов - TCP и UDP.
-4. Затем отправляется список всех фидов - их названия, затем Capture присваиваетим номера и присылает в ответ.
-5. Также Capture присылает свой статус готовности принимать данные лазеров - этотстатус заключен в параметре FrameRate(см.
-CAEX spec LaserFeedControlmessage). Если FrameRate 0, значит надо прекратить стрим, если нет - то этотребуемый FrameRate. В компоненте это число отображается в read-onlyпараметре *Required Fps*.
-**ВАЖНО**.
-FPS TD проекта должен быть установлен какв параметре Required Fps компоненты
-6. Через открытое UDP соединение начинается стрим данных. Компонента каждыйфрэйм собирает входные данные и пакует их согласно формату CAEXLaserFeedFrame message
+The component is designed to transmit data via the CITP CAEX protocol to the Capture visualization software.
+Two channels are used for communication - UDP and TCP.
+UDP is used for establishing a connection and streaming data, while TCP is used for configuring CAEX parameters.

+## General working principle:
+1. A multicast UDP connection is opened, and the component waits to receive CITP messages from Capture, specifying the port on which Capture expects the TCP connection.
+2. If the corresponding message is received, a TCP connection is established, and the CAEX configuration begins.
+3. The CAEX configuration involves the component informing Capture about the session ID - this is the source code parameter, which will later be used to stream laser data via the UDP connection.
+Apparently, this ID helps Capture coordinate data from these two channels - TCP and UDP.
+4. Then, a list of all feeds and their names is sent, and Capture assigns them numbers and sends them back as a response.
+5. Capture also sends its status of readiness to receive laser data - this status is encapsulated in the FrameRate parameter (see CAEX spec LaserFeedControl message).
+If the FrameRate is 0, it means that the stream should be stopped, if not, it specifies the required FrameRate.
+In the component, this number is displayed in the read-only parameter *Required Fps.* **IMPORTANT**.
+The FPS of the TD project must be set as the value in the "Required Fps" parameter of the component.
+6. The data streaming starts through the opened UDP connection.
+The component collects input data for each frame and packs them according to the CAEXLaserFeedFrame message format.